jpw-erigo/CT_dotNET/README.md

 Make a local clone of this GitHub repository (https://github.com/jpw-erigo/CT_dotNET.git)

-Compile the library; I have used "Express 2015 for Windows Desktop"; perform a Release build to compile the library; the dll should be located at "<install_dir>\bin\Release\CT_dotNET.dll".
+Compile the library (I used "Express 2015 for Windows Desktop"); perform a Release build to compile the library; the dll should be located at "<install_dir>\bin\Release\CT_dotNET.dll".

-To test the library, you can use the simple C# program shown below.
-Create a new "Console application" and make sure to add a new Reference in the project to the compiled library, CT_dotNET.dll.
+You can use the simple C# program shown below to test the library.
+Create a new "Console application" project; make sure to add a Reference in the project to the compiled library, CT_dotNET.dll.

 Here's an example application: